KemalGog/mbiedesign/README.md

 ## Start here

-After installing, the vignettes walk through everything from a quick trial sizing to reproducing the results in the manuscript:
+After installing, the vignettes walk through everything from a quick application of the model in single trial setting to reproducing the results in the manuscript:

 ```r
 library(mbiedesign)